radar/by_star/README.markdown

 * The Past
 * The Future
 * Between certain times
-* As of a certain time
-* Up to a certain time
 * Before a specific record
 * After a specific record